iterative/dvc.org/public/static/docs/command-reference/remote/add.md

 Note that GDrive remotes are not "trusted" by default.
-This means that the [`verify`](/doc/command-reference/remote/modify#available-settings-for-all-remotes) option is enabled on this type of storage, so DVC recalculates the file hashes upon download (e.g. `dvc pull`), to make sure that these haven't been modified.
+This means that the [`verify`](/doc/command-reference/remote/modify#available-settings-for-all-remotes) parameter is enabled on this type of storage, so DVC recalculates the file hashes upon download (e.g. `dvc pull`), to make sure that these haven't been modified.

 > Please note our [Privacy Policy (Google APIs)](/doc/user-guide/privacy).